Registering a tenancy

 How to apply

 You can apply online to register a tenancy.
 There is a webchat service to help you with this process.
 If you do not already have an account with the RTB, you will need to create one.
 Alternatively, you can request a paper application form from the RTB and send the completed form to the address below.

-You need to provide detailed information on the property when you register the tenancy (see above).
-The RTB publishes a checklist of the information you need to provide, along with explanatory notes (pdf).
+You need to provide detailed information about the property when you register the tenancy (see above).
+The RTB website has a checklist of the information you need to provide.